Dxyk/Angular-Udemy/Section 29 Angular as a Platform & Closer Look at the CLI/README.md

 Differential Loading can be configured using the `browserslist` and `tsconfig.json` files.

 In `browserslist`, a list of supported browsers are specified, where as in `tsconfig.json`, developers can specify the target JS version to support using the `target` attribute.

+### Lesson 443 - Managing Multiple Projects in One Folder

+An Angular project can contain multiple projects and libraries.
+To do so, use `ng generate <application/library> <projectName>`.

+To generate a new project, use `ng generate application <projectName>`.

+By default, Angular will create a `projects` folder containing the new project, and `angular.json` will also be updated to include the new project.
+To run any Angular CLI command on the non-default projects, use `--project=<projectName>` (E.g. `ng serve --project=projectName`).

+To create multiple Angular projects under one root, do the following

+- `ng new <rootProjectName> --create-application=false` - this creates an empty Angular project, with no application in it
+- `ng generate application <projectName>` - this creates a Project under the `projects` folder, so all projects will live under the same root